-I’m Ashley Belanger, a writer and editor from Florida, now based in Boston.
+I’m Ashley Belanger, an investigative science journalist from Florida, now based in Boston.
 Recently, I’ve been avoiding the pandemic by wandering the woods in New England.

-Focused after experiences doing in-depth reporting for Teen Vogue, including Wedlocked a 5-part series on child marriage in the U.S., I joined MIT’s Graduate Program in Science Writing to further develop my reporting skills over the next year.
-Most recently, my investigative reporting was supported by the National Geographic Society.
+I got started doing youth advocacy reporting for Teen Vogue, including Wedlocked a 5-part series on child marriage in the U.S. Then I joined MIT’s Graduate Program in Science Writing to expand my reporting skills.
+While there, I received an Honorable Mention for the Obermayer Prize for Graduate Student Writing for a piece on the ethics of experimenting on human subjects.
+In spring, my investigative reporting on pandemic conditions at Florida domestic violence centers was funded by the National Geographic Society.

 View my resume here.